General Americana Catalog

 G1-037.
 [SINGLE ISSUE].
 THE NEW YORK WEEKLY TRIBUNE, June 25, 1853.
 [Complete issue of 8 pages, folio size, published at New York by Horace Greeley]

-Occupying a full Page One column is a gripping "Letter from a Fugitive Slave" in which she recounts the sexual abuse of herself and her sister at the hands of their Virginia "gentleman" master, the sale of her children, aged two and four, and of her sister because of the mistress' jealousy, and her flight, friendless and alone, through the hostile northern states.
-She concludes with on a comment the newly-published classic, that "in Uncle tom's Cabin she [Stowe] has not told the half" of the true horror of American slavery, particularly how it degrades women, both white and black.
-Powerful article.
+Occupying a full Page One column is a gripping "Letter from a Fugitive Slave" in which she recounts her life as a slave, the early and ongoing sexual abuse of herself and her sister at the hands of their "gentleman" master, the sale of her children, aged two and four, and then of her sister because of the mistress' jealousy.
+She details her flight to freedom, friendless and alone, through the hostile northern states.
+She concludes with a comment on the newly-published classic, that "in Uncle Tom's Cabin she [Harriet Beecher Stowe] has not told the half" of the true horror of American slavery, particularly how it degrades women, both white and black.

 Scarce Southern Almanac